APPLYING FOR FINANCIAL AID

 - Students are encouraged to use the IRS Data Retrieval Tool when completing the FASFA.
 This tool allows students and parents to access the IRS tax return information needed to complete the FASFA and transfer the data directly to their FASFA.

-- You will receive a Student Aid Report (SAR) or an email confirmation as a result of submitting the FAFSA.
+You will receive a Student Aid Report (SAR) and an email confirmation as a result of submitting the FAFSA.

 Cisco College will begin a file on you once the Financial Aid Office has downloaded your information from the Department of Education.